Sierra Skye Sets Instagram On Fire In Black Bikini So Tight, It Should Be Illegal

 Today saw Sierra in selfie mode.
 The blonde was flaunting her curves in the indoor setting that hasn’t been seen on her feed for a while – Sierra tends to opt for outdoor settings that either see her in full sunlight or luxurious-looking shaded alternatives.
 With what looked like a stylish bathroom background though, today was delivering the model’s curves in a more low-frills way.

 Sierra was seen standing full-frontal in a knockout black bikini that was, admittedly, a pretty tight one.
-The high-waisted briefs were hugging the model’s every curve, although fans would likely agree that both the lowers and cute strappy upper fitted the model perfectly.
+The high-waisted briefs were hugging the model’s every curve, although fans would likely agree that both the bottoms and cute strappy top fitted the model perfectly.
 Sierra’s super-flat stomach and shapely hips were on show, with viewers also seeing her slender shoulders, toned thighs, and a little cleavage-flashing.
 With a knotted finish below the bust, today’s bikini seemed to mix Sierra’s racy side with her girly edge.

-A black bikini hasn’t been seen on Sierra in a while: the model last donned the color back in July with a sexy outdoor shot that saw her rocking the palette with contrasting pink.
+A black bikini hasn’t been seen on Sierra in a while.
+The model last wore the color back in July with a sexy outdoor shot that saw her rocking the palette with contrasting pink.

 Whether for the color, the style, or the insane body modeling the bikini today, Sierra’s update proved popular in no time.
 It had racked up over 18,000 likes within just 35 minutes of going live.
 The same time frame brought over 113 fans into the post’s comments section.